gregferg/interactive_spiral/README.md

 The Interactive Spiral creates a circular spiral from the mouse position to the center of the screen.

---Coming Soon-- Change the algorithm to result in different visuals

 ###Features

 #### Spiral Algorithm